Moose2Model/Moose2Model2/README.md

 See the documentation in the application itself

 ## Status
 This application can be used.
 It is still in an early phase of implementation.
 Some things are therefore simple or ugly.
-This will be fixed in the next month.
+This will be fixed in the next months.